colygon/glean-devrel/tutorials/getting-started.md

 # Getting Started with Glean

-Welcome to Glean - the modern, AI-powered terminal!
+Welcome to Glean - the Work AI Platform for enterprise knowledge!
 This guide will help you get up and running quickly.

 ## What is Glean?